trustgraph-ai/trustgraph/README.md

 </div>

 TrustGraph empowers you to deploy reasoning AI Agents in minutes.
 Our Agentic Graph RAG platform allows you to leverage modular cognitive cores for complex reasoning and information retrieval, all within a scalable and reliable infrastructure.
-Forget lengthy development cycles – TrustGraph delivers instant intelligence.
+Forget lengthy development cycles – TrustGraph delivers instant reasoning.

 ## Key Features